 With respect to Education Records (defined above) that Provider may create, receive or maintain on behalf of the Customer or NPS, Provider is designated as a School Official with a legitimate educational interest in and with respect to such Education Records, only to the extent to which Provider is required to create, receive or maintain Education Records to carry out the Services.

 FERPA.
-To the extent Services provided hereunder pertain to the access to student information, Provider will comply with 20 U.S.C. §1232g - the Family Educational Rights and Privacy Act (FERPA), the federal regulations issued pursuant thereto 34 CFR Part 99.
+To the extent Services provided hereunder pertain to the access to student information, Provider will comply with 20 U.S.C. §1232g - the Family Educational Rights and Privacy Act (FERPA) and the federal regulations issued pursuant thereto in 34 CFR Part 99.

 HIPAA, CIPA, and GLBA.
 Further and to the extent applicable, Provider will comply with federal laws and regulations relating to student privacy including Privacy Rights of Students, Computer Users' Responsibilities, Security of Computing Resources, Security of Data, Privacy of Computing Resources, Health Information Privacy and Accountability Act (HIPAA), Children Internet Protection Act (CIPA), and the Gramm-Leach Bliley Act (GLBA).